hiddendestroyer1945/leet/README.md

 Run the script using(text to leet transilation) python3 text-leet.py

 Example Use Cases
-Translate a sentence: python text-leet.py, Then after enter the text.
+Translate a sentence: python3 text-leet.py, Then after enter the text.
 After the translation, enter the 'exit!' to quit this program.
-Translate a paragraph: python text-leet.py, Then after enter the paragraph.
+Translate a paragraph: python3 text-leet.py, Then after enter the paragraph.
 After the translation, enter the 'exit!' to quit this program.
-Translate a leet sentence: python leet-text.py, Then after enter the leet text.
+Translate a leet sentence: python3 leet-text.py, Then after enter the leet text.
 After the translation, enter the 'exit!' to quit this program.
-Translate a leet paragraph: python leet-text.py, Then after enter the leet paragraph.
+Translate a leet paragraph: python3 leet-text.py, Then after enter the leet paragraph.
 After the translation, enter the 'exit!' to quit this program.

 Contributing
 Feel free to modify and improve the program.
 Pull requests are welcome!